- For the University

 When I started at Cambridge Enterprise in the spring I assumed, not unsurprisingly, that all of my new colleagues would have backgrounds in science.
-While many do, it has been eye-opening to learn about some of the slightly less predictable experiences that members of CE bring to their roles including degrees in law, business development, journalism and publishing.
-There are more than a few former researchers roaming the halls at CE, as well as polyglots.
+While many do, it has been eye-opening to learn about some of the slightly less predictable experiences that members of Cambridge Enterprise bring to their roles including degrees in law, business development, journalism and publishing.
+There are more than a few former researchers roaming the halls at Cambridge Enterprise, as well as polyglots.

 My own background is in politics, having worked for a County Council, two MPs and an MEP.
 Most recently I worked in Westminster as Parliamentary Researcher to Sir Robert Smith, who served as the MP for West Aberdeenshire and Kincardine.
 The constituency is home to the North Sea’s oil and gas sector, and the town of Westhill, in particular, is a global centre of excellence for subsea engineering.
 It was there that I learned about the oil and gas industry, its vast supply chain and export industry.